qgrid/ng/README.md

 * `$ npm run test` run tests
 * `$ npm run test:debug` watch and debug tests

+## release
+* `$ npm run release` release the code to separate branch and create tag with version number.
+You should be authorized as qgrid user to publish it to npm.
+* `$ npm run publish` publish the code to github pages

 ## dependency diagram
 We are trying to encapsulate any ui framework(angular in our case) dependencies to the separate module.
 We believe that it will give us a chance to migrate
 `q-grid` to other environments without big efforts(in plans angular2, react and vuejs)